MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 You can click **View details** to see which domains are inactive.
 For each domain, you can see when the domain was last communicated with.

-By default, we show you details for the last 30 days.
+By default, we show you the domains that have been inactive from the last 30 days.

 You can change the time frame by choosing from the **Date range** dropdown list and clicking **Run report**.